snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 kubectl cp v0001.html $pod:/var/www/html/
 ```

-The landing page will be launched by a client to start playing the provisioned video stream on a browser.
-A video player is embedded in the HTML file in the form of a JS script, video.js.
-The m3u8 playlist is to be fetched by the browser before videosjs proceeds to download and process the listed ts files in a stream.
+A video player is embedded in HTML in the form of a JS script, video.js.
+The m3u8 playlist will be fetched by the browser before video.js proceeds to download and process the listed ts files in a video stream.

 What we are going to do next is specific to our current attempt to use a Killercoda playground to similate a cloud-based Kubernetes cluseter in this example.
 If deployed on a commercial cloud,  the kubernete service nginx-hls would be exposed by a load balancer in place to the Internet with a persistent hostname and port number